biryukov12/js-constructor/README.md

-# js-constructor
+# A pure JS site constructor
-A simple website builder on pure JavaScript (in dev...).
+A simple site constructor on pure JavaScript (in dev...)

 ### You can to add or edit:
 - title;